ewaldmire/ascender/docs/development/minikube.md

 $ docker push ${IMAGE_TAG_BASE}:${VERSION}
 ```

-## Deploy climber into Minikube using the AWX Operator
+## Deploy ascender into Minikube using the AWX Operator

-If have have not made any changes to the climber Dockerfile, run the following
+If have have not made any changes to the ascender Dockerfile, run the following
 command.
 If you need to test out changes to the Dockerfile, see the
-"Custom climber Development Image for Kubernetes" section below.
+"Custom ascender Development Image for Kubernetes" section below.

 In the root of awx-operator: